-- Method B: Connect the T1 wire to continuous 7.5v (from regulator U10) and the "main" power (red lead) (from Q2 collector) and T4 wire to the output of Q1 (switched B+).
+Method B: Connect the T1 wire to continuous 7.5v (from regulator U10) and the "main" power (red lead) (from Q2 collector) and T4 wire to the output of Q1 (switched B+).
 This corrects the zip issue.
 However, there will be a constant draw of 62 mA on the T1 line.
-Take this into consideration if it's at an off-grid, powered site. - For receive only arrangement: (uplink)
+Take this into consideration if it's at a solar powered site.

+• For receive only arrangement: (uplink)